E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: Related Works

-Traditional approaches to protein-ligand docking~\citep{morris1996autodock, halgren2004glide,coleman2013dock} mainly adopt a sampling, scoring, ranking, and fine-tuning paradigm, with AutoDock Vina~\citep{trott2010autodockvina} being a popular example.
-Each part of the docking pipeline has been extensively studied in literature to increase both the accuracy and the speed~\citep{durrant2011nnscore, liu2013fipsdock, hassan2017qvinaw, zhang2020edock}.
+\textbf{Protein-ligand docking.} Traditional approaches to protein-ligand docking~\citep{morris1996autodock, halgren2004glide,coleman2013dock} mainly adopt a sampling, scoring, ranking, and fine-tuning paradigm, with AutoDock Vina~\citep{trott2010autodockvina} being a popular example.
+Each part of the docking pipeline has been extensively studied in literature to increase both accuracy and speed~\citep{durrant2011nnscore, liu2013fipsdock, hassan2017qvinaw, zhang2020edock}.
 Multiple subsequent works use deep-learning on 3D voxels~\citep{ragoza2017cnnscoring, francoeur2020crossdock,mcnutt2021gnina,bao2021deepbsp} or graphs~\citep{mendez2021deepdock} to improve the scoring functions.
-Nevertheless, these methods are inefficient, and often takes minutes or even more to predict docking poses of a single protein-ligand pair, which hinders the accessibility of large-scale virtual screening experiments.
+Nevertheless, these methods are inefficient in general, often taking minutes or even more to predict the docking poses of a single protein-ligand pair, which hinders the accessibility of large-scale virtual screening experiments.

 Recently, methods that directly model the distance geometry between protein-ligand pairs have been investigated~\citep{masters2022distancematrixfordocking,lu2022tankbind,zhou2022unimol}.
-They adopt a two-stage approach for docking, and generate docked poses using post-optimization algorithms based on predicted protein-ligand distance map.
-Advanced techniques in geometric deep learning, e.g. triangle attention~\citep{jumper2021alphafold2}, have been leveraged to encourage the geometrical consistency of the distance map~\citep{lu2022tankbind}.
-To by pass the error prone two-stage framework, EquiBind~\citep{stark2022equibind} propose a fully differentiable equivariant model, which directly predicts coordinates of docked poses with a novel attention-based key-point alignment mechanism~\citep{ganea2021equidock}.
-Despite being efficient, EquiBind fails to beat popular docking baselines without fine-tuning its predictions.
-This stress the importance for increasing the capacity of the model.
+They adopt a two-stage approach for docking, and generate docked poses from predicted protein-ligand distance maps using post-optimization algorithms.
+Advanced techniques in geometric deep learning, e.g. triangle attention~\citep{jumper2021alphafold2} with geometric constraints, have been leveraged to encourage the local geometrical consistency of the distance map~\citep{lu2022tankbind}.
+To bypass the error-prone two-stage framework, EquiBind~\citep{stark2022equibind} proposes a fully differentiable equivariant model, which directly predicts coordinates of docked poses with a novel attention-based key-point alignment mechanism~\citep{ganea2021equidock}.
+Despite being more efficient, EquiBind fails to beat popular docking baselines on its own, stressing the importance of increasing model expressiveness.